-- 17. The land across which the built development is located was formed partly by built form (which has since been demolished) and hardstanding and partly by open grassland.
-The landform was slightly altered so as to accommodate a level hardstanding area across the full extent of the built development, resulting in a slightly steeper gradient to limited parts of the grassland immediately south of the built development.
-The grass field is bounded by thick and mature hedgerows to the south and east and by the remnants of woodland to the west.
-An existing earth bund and new leylandii planting mark the boundary between the field and the new development and hardstanding area. - 18.
+- 20. The land across which the steel portal framed building is located was formed partly by built form (which has since been demolished) and hardstanding and partly by open grassland.
+The landform was slightly altered so as to accommodate a level hardstanding area across the full extent of the building, resulting in a slightly steeper gradient to limited parts of the grassland immediately south of the steel portal framed building.
+The grass field to the south of the building is bounded by thick and mature hedgerows to the south and east and by the remnants of woodland to the west.
+An earth bund and new leylandii and deciduous tree planting mark the boundary between the open grass field and the steel portal framed building area.
+In addition, four semi-mature deciduous trees have been added near to the western boundary of the grass field south of the steel portal framed building. - 21.
 The nearest public right of way is a public footpath located to the east of Penrhos Farm and the local road, travelling east through part of Ash Coppice to Penthryn Fechan.
 Other public footpaths travel south from the local road approximately 150m to the south and approximately 200m northwest across higher land towards Ty Top.
-All of these footpaths are located within fields which are characteristically bounded by hedgerows. - 19.
+All of these footpaths are located within fields which are characteristically bounded by hedgerows. - 22.
 The local area is very well vegetated by coppices, small woods, hedgerows and tree belts and with a sizeable range of native species.
-Hedgerow trees are also a common feature and the coppices close to the site form a stretch of woodland approximately 1.5km in length, although some parts of Penrhos Coppice have recently been felled.

-- 20. The landform of the site itself is flat, but then slopes down to the south beyond the built development and earth bund.
-The site is situated at approximately 110m AOD, and the grass field to the south then gently slopes down to approximately 95m 100m AOD to the south where it meets the road approximately 75m away.
+Hedgerow trees are also a common feature and the coppices close to the site form a stretch of woodland approximately 1.5km in length, although some parts of Penrhos Coppice have been felled in recent years. - 23.
+The landform of the site itself is flat, but then slopes down to the south beyond the built development and earth bund.
+The site is situated at approximately 111m AOD, and the grass field to the south then gently slopes down to approximately 95m 100m AOD to the south where it meets the road approximately 75m away.
 To the north and northwest the landform gradually rises to a high point of 154m approximately 600m away.
-Therefore, it is a fair description to say that the built development (along with Penrhos Farm itself and the adjacent haulage yard) is located on the side of rising land as part of a wider valley landscape.
+Therefore, it is a fair description to say that the proposed site (incorporating Penrhos Farm itself and the adjacent haulage yard) is located on the side of rising land as part of a wider valley landscape.
 This rising land forms the northern slopes of the valley, along with land encompassing Collfryn and Deuddwr, with the southern slopes encompassing Sarnau, Geuffordd and Arddleen.
-A number of small brooks can be found in the low lying parts of the valley, such as Holywell, Sarnau and Maerdy Brooks. - 21.
+A number of small brooks can be found in the low lying parts of the valley, such as Holywell, Sarnau and Maerdy Brooks. - 24.
 Beyond this ridge of higher land to the north of the site, the landform tends to undulate to similar or slightly lower heights, but to the south of Sarnau the landform tends to rise slightly, still with undulations, but to slightly greater heights of 170m AOD in places.